 When you do the right things, your audience will grow gradually.

-To build a mailing list, it is more difficult than curating a Twitter audience because people have to agree to give over their email address and reading time slots.
+Building a mailing list is more difficult than curating a Twitter audience because people have to agree to give over their email address and reading time slots.
 However, as we know the harder it is, the more rewarding it is.
-Newsletters via a mailing list is your purest way to reach your audience without distraction, it is the ultimate distribution channel that everyone wants.
+Newsletters via a mailing list are your surest way to reach your audience without distraction, it is the ultimate distribution channel that everyone wants.

 Bonus: Grow Your Early Twitter Audience

 When I started using Twitter in Nov 2020, I had 184 inactive followers from leaving the account idle for 11 years.
-I didn't know how to share when I didn't have any follower.
-I came up with a strategy to grow my Twitter from having nobody to having 423 engaging followers in 8 weeks (Nov to Dec 2020), and then it organically grew to 535 in the next 2 weeks without me executing on my strategy.
-Click here if you'd like to get my free sharing.
+I didn't know how to Build in Public when I didn't have any followers.
+I came up with a strategy to use basic human behavior to grow my Twitter following, from having nobody to 423 engaging followers in 8 weeks (Nov to Dec 2020), and then it organically grew to 1,489 in the next 8 weeks without me executing on my strategy.
+Click here to get my free sharing.

 3) Channels for search-intent content